 These days, purposeful actions are key.
 Cooking sustainably is purposeful, at every step of the way.
 From shopping at your neighborhood market and chatting with your local farmer, to choosing fresh, seasonal ingredients, to cooking at home with loved ones, these all contribute to an intentional activity centered around health and sustainability.

-Local markets offer many advantages to the communities they serve, especially in the agricultural hub of Napa County.
-Shoppers will find a variety of seasonal food that is usually more affordable and sustainable.
-These markets not only support the community by providing greater access to locally grown foods, they boost the local economy by supporting local farmers, ranchers, and businesses.
+Napa County’s agricultural hub is home to a wide selection of local markets.
+Not only do local markets support the community by providing greater access to locally grown food, they also boost the local economy by supporting local farmers, ranchers, and businesses.
+The markets are home to a variety of seasonal food that is both affordable and sustainable.
 So what are you waiting for?
 Find your nearest local market!

 Need a few more reasons to shop local?
 Read on!